 Gaia's spectroscopic instrument, the Radial-Velocity Spectrometer (RVS), is an integral-field spectrograph with resolving power ~11,500 covering the wavelength range 845-872 nm.
 Over the five-year mission lifetime, a star transits the spectroscopic instrument on average ~40 times, leading to ~120 CCD transits.

 Radial-velocity robust formal errors are calculated following the recipe outlined in GAIA-JDB-022.
 The calculation methodology prescribes, for all stars and magnitudes, that a single end-of-mission composite spectrum is first reconstructed by co-addition of all spectra collected during all CCD crossings throughout the five-year mission lifetime.
 A single mission-averaged radial velocity is then extracted from this end-of-mission composite spectrum by cross correlation with a template spectrum.
 The spectroscopic performance numbers reported below refer to this prescribed procedure, although it is foreseen in the a posteriori on-ground data analysis by DPAC to actually derive also single-field-of-view transit spectra, and to extract associated epoch radial velocities, whenever this proves possible in practice.
-As illustration, this figure shows the signal-to-noise ratio of the continuum level of the single-CCD spectra as function of instrumental magnitude GRVS.

 |Spectral type||V [mag]|| |

 The bright-star performance is limited by a systematic 1 km s-1 radial-velocity error up to the spectral-type-dependent magnitude limit shown in the table above.
 Investigations are currently ongoing to change the on-board acquisition and windowing strategy of the RVS spectra.
 Upon successful implementation of the required software changes, the magnitudes at which the 15 km s-1 error level is achieved could be 0.3 mag fainter.